Mr-Saxobeat/blog-platform/README.md

 For a minimal frontend, it was used the django template system, that consume the REST views.
 You can check all the api endpoints on the ``/swagger`` endpoint.

+After your setup, you can create an account, create your posts and comment on others posts.

 ## Setup

 You can setup the project using docker or manually.